 O.K. let’s look at some different types of snow and see what specs you may want to have if you ride those snow conditions regularly.

-Not my favourite snow type (and not many would say it is) but if you get it a lot around where you live you’ll want a snowboard that can perform well in icy snow.
+Not my favorite snow type (and not many would say it is) but if you get it a lot on your local mountain, you’ll want a snowboard that can perform well in icy snow.